belle2/basf2/online_book/basf2/b2bii.rst

 Moreover, RunNo for these events will be set to 0, hence it doesn't work for off-resonance or :math:`\Upsilon(nS)`.

-First step: copy the file are unzip it
+First step: copy the file and unzip it

 .. code-block:: bash